yinan-c/RSS-GPT/README.md

 ## Hosted RSS Feeds, feel free to subscribe in your favorite RSS reader

+These feeds on hosted in the rss/ directory of the repo and on my [GitHub Pages](https://yinan.me/RSS-GPT/rss/).

 I will consider hosting more feeds in the future.
 Email me or submit an issue if there is any question using the script or any suggestions.

 - https://www.ifanr.com/feed -> https://yinan-c.github.io/RSS-GPT/rss/ifanr.xml